Maid of Honour (album)

 Maid of Honour was a surprise release alongside Habibti and Iceman—they collectively serve as Drake's ninth, tenth, and eleventh studio albums.
 The three albums are a follow-up to Drake's collaborative album Some Sexy Songs 4 U (2025) and mark his first solo studio albums since For All the Dogs (2023).
 Maid of Honour was preceded by the lead single "Which One", which was released on July 25, 2025.

-Maid of Honour opened with first-week sales of 110,000 album-equivalent units in the United States and debuted at number three on the Billboard 200; with Iceman and Habibti debuting at number one and two, respectively, Drake became the first artist ever to hold the top three spots on the Billboard 200 concurrently.
-Internationally, Maid of Honour peaked in the top ten in Australia, New Zealand, and the United Kingdom.
+Maid of Honour received generally positive reviews from music critics, most of whom named it the best album of the trilogy.
+It opened with first-week sales of 110,000 album-equivalent units in the United States and debuted at number three on the Billboard 200; with Iceman and Habibti debuting at number one and two, respectively, Drake became the first artist ever to hold the top three spots on the Billboard 200 concurrently.
+Internationally, Maid of Honour peaked in the top ten in several countries, including Australia, Canada, Portugal, New Zealand, and the United Kingdom.

 Background and promotion